mbulat/plutus/README.markdown

   config.tenant_class = 'Tenant'
 end
 ```
-*NOTE: When building entries, be sure to specify the account directly, rather than use the 'account_name' feature.
-Otherwise if you'll probably end up with the wrong account.*
+*NOTE: When building entries, be sure to specify the account directly, rather than use the `account_name` feature.
+Otherwise you'll probably end up with the wrong account.*

 ```ruby
 debit_account = Plutus::Acount.where(:name => "Cash", :tenant => my_tenant).last